stoneworks-dev/hero-smith/ROADMAP.md

   - Elemental forms
 - Retainer support
 - Add new official content **once MCDM allows free use under their Creator License**
+- New User Guide at first run of the app

 ---